Back-arc basin: Formation and tectonics

 The extension of the crust behind volcanic arcs is believed to be caused by processes in association with subduction.
 As the subducting plate descends into the asthenosphere it sheds water, causing mantle melting, volcanism, and the formation of island arcs.
 Another result of this is a convection cell is formed.
 The rising magma and heat along with the outwards tension in the crust in contact with the convection cell cause a region of melt to form, resulting in a rift.
 This process drives the island arc toward the subduction zone and the rest of the plate away from the subduction zone.
 The backward motion of the subduction zone relative to the motion of the plate which is being subducted is called trench rollback (also known as hinge rollback or hinge retreat).
 As the subduction zone and its associated trench pull backward, the overriding plate is stretched, thinning the crust and forming a back-arc basin.
 In some cases, extension is triggered by the entrance of a buoyant feature in the subduction zone, which locally slows down subduction and induces the subducting plate to rotate adjacent to it.
 This rotation is associated with trench retreat and overriding plate extension.

 The age of the subducting crust needed to establish back-arc spreading has been found to be 55 million years old or older.
-This is why they appear concentrated in the western pacific; where multiple back-arc spreading centers are located.
+This is why back-arc spreading centers appear concentrated in the western Pacific.
 The dip angle of the subducting slab may also be significant, as is shown to be greater than 30° in areas of back-arc spreading; this is most likely because as oceanic crust gets older it becomes denser, resulting in a steeper angle of descent.

 The thinning of the overriding plate from back-arc rifting can lead to the formation of new oceanic crust (i.e., back-arc spreading).
 As the lithosphere stretches, the asthenosphere below rises to shallow depths and partially melts as a result of adiabatic decompression melting.
 As this melt nears the surface, spreading begins.